Abu Dhabi’s Yas Island has been the capital’s home of leisure and entertainment for over a decade.

 There are family and group rides, too, like the Falcons Falaj and Dawamma, the world’s largest tornado water coaster!
 Don’t miss the 5D Cinesplash show to top off your water-based experience – ideal whatever the season, even in the peak of summer, it’s bearable in the water!

-NB do expect Yas Waterworld to close for annual maintenance in January temporarily.
-Reopening is expected on 11 February 2023.
+NB do expect Yas Waterworld to close temporarily for 2-4 weeks for annual maintenance in January/February.

 Home to some of the fastest rides in the world – including the World’s Fastest Roller Coaster, Formula Rossa – this is where the adrenaline junkies are headed.